Spidey nets 3rd best opening of all time with $253 million - NewsBreak

 In the one-movie-takes-all environment, more often than not, that one movie has been a Marvel movie.
 Including “No Way Home,” Marvel releases will make up five of the top six films of the year, including “Shang-Chi and the Legend of the Ten Rings,” “Venom: Let There Be Carnage,” “Black Widow” and “Eternals.”

-And lest anyone was holding onto hopes that “West Side Story” would have a profitable “Greatest Showman” run after its lackluster start, the 20th Century Studios release fell 67% in its second weekend in theaters, bringing in only $3.4 million.66-year-old Texas transplant using billboard to find love
+And lest anyone was holding onto hopes that “West Side Story” would have a profitable “Greatest Showman” run after its lackluster start, the 20th Century Studios release fell 67% in its second weekend in theaters, bringing in only $3.4 million.

 But Spider-Man could also help the industry at large as it heads into 2022.